napari/cookiecutter-napari-plugin/PROMPTS.md

 ## include_dock_widget_plugin

-Choosing `"y"` for this prompt will create an example dock widget hook implementation inside your plugin's module in the file `_dock_widget.py`.
+Choosing `"y"` for this prompt will create an example widget contribution inside your plugin's module in the file `_dock_widget.py`.
 You can then edit the code in this file to achieve the dock widget functionality you want.
 For more information on dock widgets see the [specification reference][widget-spec].

-## include_function_plugin

-Choosing `"y"` for this prompt will create an example function hook implementation inside your plugin's module in the file `_function.py`.
-You can then edit the code in this file to achieve the functionality you want.
-For more information on function implementations see the [specification reference][widget-spec].

 ## use_git_tags_for_versioning